SamuelAwojuola/Word2CleanHTML/README.md

 ## Set Up
 It requires that the repository with the layout and categories already be created.
 These then will be made into a select list from which the relevant the desired layout and category is selected.
 There are two versions here,
+###Word2CleanHTML_JSON.html
-1. "**Word2CleanHTML_JSON.html**" which generates the categories and layouts from the JSON file *(githubLayoutsCategories.json)* in the root directory.
+This generates the categories and layouts from the JSON file *(githubLayoutsCategories.json)* in the root directory.
 Edit the JSON file to,
  * Set the github repository to open when you click the upload button.
 This would be the repository to which you intend to load the generated file.
  * Edit the list of categories,
  * Edit the list of layouts
  PLEASE NOTE that this version cannot work without a server.
 So if you download it you have to use a local server.
 A solution to this is to use VSCode and "Go Live".
+###Word2CleanHTML.html
-2. "**Word2CleanHTML.html**" which does not use any JSON file and can work without a server.
+This does not use any JSON file and can work without a server.
 To modify the layouts and categories list, you have to edit the html file itself.